BillyDM/expanding_slice_rb/README.md

 This crate is especially useful when working with streams of data where the inputs and outputs use different sizes of buffers.

-This buffer cannot be shared across threads, but it could be used as a building block for a ring buffer that does.
+This buffer does not contain any Producer/Consumer logic, but it could be used as a building block for a ring buffer that does.

 ## Installation
 Add `expanding_slice_rb` as a dependency in your `Cargo.toml`: